Grand Inga Dam, DR Congo

 Grand Inga, the world’s largest hydropower scheme, is proposed for the Congo River in the Democratic Republic of Congo (DRC), one of Africa’s most politically volatile and corruption-plagued countries.
 The massive dam is part of a greater vision by the international economic community to develop a power grid across Africa that will spur the continent's industrial economic development.
 But with a price tag of US$80 billion, concerns are growing that foreign companies will gain vast economic benefits from this mega-project, taking attention away from the development needs of Africa’s poor majority.

 Grand Inga could produce up to 40,000 MW of electricity, over twice the power generation of Three Gorges Dam in China, and more than a third of the total electricity currently produced in Africa.
-The Grand Inga is the fourth and largest of a series of dams that have been built or are proposed for the lower Congo River in the democratic Republic of the Congo (DRC.)
-The Grand Inga will be constructed in six phases of which Inga 3 Dam is the first phase.
+The Grand Inga is a series of dams that are proposed for the lower Congo River in the democratic Republic of the Congo (DRC.)
+The Grand Inga will be constructed in seven phases of which Inga 3 BC Dam is the first phase.
 The project is already being touted as a way to "light Africa" by companies that stand to benefit from it and governments that hope to receive power from it.
-Grand Inga is listed as a priority project of the Southern Africa Development Community (SADC), the New Partnership for African Development (NEPAD), the East African Power Pool (EAPP), South African Power Pool (SAPP) and the World Energy Council.
+Grand Inga is listed as a priority project of the Southern Africa Development Community (SADC), the New Partnership for African Development (NEPAD), South African Power Pool (SAPP) and the World Energy Council.

-There are advanced plans to construct Inga 3 (4,300 MW) for export to South Africa and to cater to mining companies in the southeast of DRC.
+There are advanced plans to construct Inga 3 BC (4,800 MW) for export to South Africa and to cater to mining companies in the southeast of DRC.
 A treaty was signed in May 2013 by the South African and DRC governments for cooperation in the development of Inga 3 as well as making South Africa the Principal purchaser of the electricity that will be generated.
+The treaty was ratified in 2014 by DRC.

 Where are the Inga Dams located?